Many employers are still not sure which employee engagement KPIs to track and how to measure the overall employee engagement in their organizations.

 employee-engagement-tracking

 Even though many HR tech providers claim to measure people-related KPIs, the best way to measure employee engagement and employee experience is by regularly distributing employee surveys.
+Surveys provide direct insight into how employees feel about leadership, communication, growth opportunities, and workplace culture—factors that are difficult to capture through operational data alone.

 Most large organizations today have some kind of company survey in place, but many of them don’t act on results, leading to even lower engagement.